-The workshop Learners as Leaders: Developing Democracy through Change-Oriented Community Education in Ireland was held on 1 March 2021, 10.30 – 13.00 CET
+The workshop Learners as Leaders: Developing Democracy through Change-Oriented Community Education in Ireland was held online 1 March 2021.

 The workshop was aimed at adult educators, practitioners, academics, learners, policy makers and providers.

 It showcased the Learners as Leaders change-oriented adult learning methodology, the Irish model of community education, and learner voice activities.
 This event was delivered as part of the Adult Learners’ Festival 2021 #BetterTogether.

 Speakers included Professor Ted Fleming, Professor Jyri Manninen, adult learners and community education practitioners.
 Participants had explored and engaged in democratic methodology and discussed the values needed to foster an inclusive democratic society.

 The workshop was organised by AONTAS and the FuturelabAE project consortium.